Usage share of operating systems: Desktop and laptop computers

 Windows is still the dominant desktop OS, but the dominance varies by region and it has gradually lost market share to other desktop operating systems (not just to mobile) with the slide very noticeable in the US, where macOS usage has more than quadrupled from Jan.
 2009 to Dec.
-2020 to 30.62% (i.e. in Christmas month; and 34.72% in April 2020 in the middle of COVID-19, and iOS was more popular overall that year; globally Windows lost to Android that year, as for the two years prior), with Windows down to 61.136% and ChromeOS at 5.46%, plus traditional Linux at 1.73%.
+2020 to 30.62% (i.e., in Christmas month; and 34.72% in April 2020 in the middle of COVID-19, and iOS was more popular overall that year; globally Windows lost to Android that year, as for the two years prior), with Windows down to 61.136% and ChromeOS at 5.46%, plus traditional Linux at 1.73%.
+As of March 2025, Windows holds 71.68% of the global desktop OS market share, macOS 15.7%, Linux (excluding ChromeOS) 4.20%, and ChromeOS 1.86%.
+In the US, as of March 2025, Windows has 54.38%, macOS 28.53%, Linux (excluding ChromeOS) 6.42%, and ChromeOS 8.44%.

 There is little openly published information on the device shipments of desktop and laptop computers.
 Gartner publishes estimates, but the way the estimates are calculated is not openly published.
 Another source of market share of various operating systems is StatCounter basing its estimate on web use (although this may not be very accurate).
 Also, sales may overstate usage.
 Most computers are sold with a pre-installed operating system, with some users replacing that OS with a different one due to personal preference, or installing another OS alongside it and using both.
 Conversely, sales underestimate usage by not counting unauthorized copies.
 For example, in 2009, approximately 80% of software sold in China consisted of illegitimate copies.
 In 2007, the statistics from an automated update of IE7 for registered Windows computers differed with the observed web browser share, leading one writer to estimate that 25–35% of all Windows XP installations were unlicensed.